-Extinction Rebellion believes that part of the problem is the way our parliamentary democracy operates:
+Extinction Rebellion believes that part of the problem is the way electoral politics works:

-- In the UK’s form of parliamentary democracy, power is in the hands of a few representatives (MPs) who are elected by the public.
-Over the last 40 years, this form of government has proved itself incapable of making the long-term policy decisions needed to deal effectively with the climate and ecological emergency.
-The five-year electoral cycle in the representative system of democracy discourages governments attending to long-term issues like climate change.
+- Political power in the UK is in the hands of a few elected politicians.
+Over the last 40 years, this system has proved incapable of making the long-term decisions needed to deal with the climate and ecological emergency.
+Politicians simply can’t see past the next election.

-- Democratic representatives are lobbied by powerful corporations, seek sympathetic media coverage, and calculate their policies based on potential media and public reactions, as measured by opinion-polls.
-This means politicians often feel unable to propose the bold changes necessary to address the emergency.
+- Members of parliament are lobbied by powerful corporations, seek sympathetic media coverage, and calculate their policies based on potential public reactions and opinion polls.
+This leaves many of them either unable or unwilling to make the bold changes necessary to address the emergency.

-- Opinion polls often gather knee-jerk reactions to loaded questions, and they do not inform the respondent or enable them to explore the implications of different options with others.
-For an issue as complex as the climate emergency, opinion polling is of limited value.
+- Opinion polls often gather knee-jerk reactions to loaded questions.
+They do not allow respondents to become informed or engage with others with different perspectives.
+For an issue as complex as the climate and ecological emergency, opinion polling won’t cut it.

-- Citizens’ assemblies are fair and transparent.
-Assembly members have an equal chance of being heard and information regarding experts, stakeholders and the materials given to assembly members is shared publicly.
-This produces informed and democratically legitimate judgements.
+- Citizens’ Assemblies are fair and transparent.
+Assembly members have an equal chance of being heard.
+Briefing materials, experts, and other presenters are vetted by diverse stakeholders and shared publicly.
+This produces informed democratic decisions.

-- Citizens’ assemblies can be used when difficult trade-offs are necessary.
-For example, experts might propose policies on how to meet a 2025 target for net-zero greenhouse gas emissions and the assembly would then decide which one they prefer.
-For example, they might consider how to mitigate the effects of any changes in economic policies for those in society on low incomes.
+- Citizens’ Assemblies are especially useful when difficult trade-offs are necessary.
+For example, experts might propose policies for how to meet a 2025 target for net-zero greenhouse gas emissions and the Assembly could decide which they prefer.
+They would also consider how to mitigate the impacts of changes on the most vulnerable people.